RatherBeExploring/ratherbeexploring.github.io/_posts/2026-04-13-penas-blancas-crossing-by-foot-from-costa-rica-to-nicaragua.markdown

 ## Entering Nicaragua

 There is a maze of sidewalks and roadways in the no man's land between Costa Rica and Nicaragua: just keep heading in generally the right direction, and the walk between the two immigration buildings should take you about ten minutes with shade intermittently available.
 You will be asked for your passport a few times by not-very-official-looking officials: this is normal, and they're just checking for your Costa Rican exit stamp.
 The first impression Nicaragua wants to give to visitors is asking for money: a man at the entrance to the immigration building stood up as I approached and said "one dollar".
-This is one of three fees you'll have to pay (cash only, USD only, exact change strongly advised in case the officials "run out"), and is essentially state-level panhandling.
-You do at least get receipts with printed values, so won't be overcharged.
+This is one of three fees you'll have to pay (cash only, USD only, exact change strongly advised in case the officials "run out" of small bills), and is essentially state-level panhandling.
+You do at least get receipts with printed values, so won't be overcharged if you have exact change.

 <div class="centered-block">
 <img src="/assets/img/penas4.jpg" alt="Covered walkway passing transport trucks, leading to Nicaraguan immigration.">